jonas4climate/PhysicsSim/README.md

 In this private project I am creating a Physics Simulator in Java from scratch.

-The simulator is currently used to simulate **gravity in a 3D space** and is capable of simulating the Sun-Earth-Moon system over a year with astounding precision within seconds of runtime.
+The simulator is currently used to simulate **gravity in 3D space** and is capable of simulating [n-body-simulations](https://en.wikipedia.org/wiki/N-body_problem) such as Sun-Earth-Moon systems over years with astounding precision within seconds of runtime.

 The simulator comes with a variety of features including
 - extensive output/logging